truenas/middleware/docs/userguide/truenas_quick.rst

 ----------------------

 Before attempting to configure TrueNAS® for out-of-band management, ensure that the out-of-band management port is connected to an appropriate network.
-Refer to the guide included with your TrueNAS® Storage Appliance for detailed instructions on how to connect to the network.
+Refer to the guide included with your TrueNAS® Storage Appliance for detailed instructions on how to connect to a network.

 Make sure to connect the out-of-band management port **before** powering on the TrueNAS® Storage Appliance.

 In most cases, the out-of-band management interface will have been pre-configured by iXsystems.
-The section contains the instructions for how to configure it yourself if necessary.
+This section contains instructions for configuring it from the
+BIOS if needed.
+Alternately, if you have already have access to the TrueNAS® administrative graphical interface, the same settings can be configured using the instructions in :ref:`IPMI`.

-The initial out-of-band management configuration must be performed at the BIOS.
-To get into the BIOS, press "F2" at the splash screen when booting the
+To access the system BIOS, press "F2" at the splash screen when booting the TrueNAS® Storage Appliance.
+This will open the menu shown in Figure 3.5a.

-TrueNAS® appliance.
+**Figure 3.5a: Initial BIOS Screen**

 |tn_BIOS1.png|

 .. |tn_BIOS1.png| image:: images/tn_BIOS1.png

-Navigate to Server Mgmt along the top and then BMC LAN Configuration.
+Navigate to the "Server Mgmt" menu and then "BMC LAN Configuration", as shown in Figure 3.5b.

+**Figure 3.5b: Navigate to BMC LAN Configuration**

 |tn_BIOS2.png|

 .. |tn_BIOS2.png| image:: images/tn_BIOS2.png

-If you wish to use DCHP to assign the Out-of-Band Management IP address, leave Configuration Source set to ?Dynamic?.
+If you will be using DCHP to assign the out-of-band management IP address, leave the "Configuration Source" set to "Dynamic" in the screen shown in Figure
+3.5c.
 If an IP has been assigned by DHCP, it will be displayed.

-If you need to assign a static IP address for Out-of-Band Management, set Configuration Source to ?Static?.
+**Figure 3.5c: Configuring a Dynamic IP Address**

 |tn_BIOS3.png|

 .. |tn_BIOS3.png| image:: images/tn_BIOS3.png

+To instead assign a static IP address for out-of-band management, set the "Configuration Source" to "Static", as seen in the example shown in Figure 3.5d.
-Enter the Desired IP Address at the IP Address setting.
-Fill out all four octets completely, as seen in the example below.
+Enter the desired IP Address into the "IP Address" setting, filling out all four octets completely.

+**Figure 3.5d: Configuring a Static IP Address**

 |tn_BIOS4.png|

 .. |tn_BIOS4.png| image:: images/tn_BIOS4.png

-Next, fill out the Subnet Mask of the subnet within which you wish to have access to Out-of-Band Management.
+Next, enter the "Subnet Mask" of the subnet within which you wish to have access to out-of-band management.
+An example is seen in Figure 3.5e.

+**Figure 3.5e: Entering the Subnet Mask**

 |tn_BIOS5.png|

 .. |tn_BIOS5.png| image:: images/tn_BIOS5.png

-Finally, set the default gateway for the network to which your Out-of-Band Management port is connected.
+Finally, set the "Default Gateway Address" for the network to which the out-of-band management port is connected.
+An example is seen in Figure 3.5f.

+**Figure 3.5f: Entering the Default Gateway Address**

 |tn_BIOS6.png|

 .. |tn_BIOS6.png| image:: images/tn_BIOS6.png

-Save the changes you have made, exit the BIOS, and allow the system to reboot.
+Save the changes you have made, exit the BIOS, and allow the system to boot.

-Now that you have set the Out-of-Band Management IP address, direct a browser to the IP address.
-Log in to the Web UI via any web-browser on the same network or wired directly.
+To connect to the TrueNAS® Storage Appliance using the out-of-band management port, input the configured IP address into a web browser from a computer that is either within the same network or which is directly wired to the appliance.
+As seen in Figure 3.5g, a login prompt will appear.

+**Figure 3.5g: Connecting to the IPMI Graphical Interface**

 |tn_IPMIlogin.png|

 .. |tn_IPMIlogin.png| image:: images/tn_IPMIlogin.png

-Default Administrator Login: admin
-Password: password
+Login using the default "Username" of *admin* and the default "Password" of *password*.

-You may change the administrator password at your convenience.
+You can change the default administrative password using the instructions in :ref:`IPMI`.

-Click the "vKVM and Media" button at the top right to download the Java KVM Client.
-Run the client.
+Once logged in, click the "vKVM and Media" button at the top right to download the Java KVM Client.
+Run the client by clicking the "Launch Java KVM Client" button shown in Figure 3.5h.

+**Figure 3.5h: Launching the Java KVM Client**

 |tn_IPMIdownload.png|

 .. |tn_IPMIdownload.png| image:: images/tn_IPMIdownload.png

-When prompted for a program to open the file with, select Java.
+When prompted for a program to open the file with, select the Java Web Start Launcher shown in Figure 3.5i.

+**Figure 3.5i: Configure the Launch Program**

 |tn_IPMIjava.png|

 .. |tn_IPMIjava.png| image:: images/tn_IPMIjava.png

-When asked if you want to run a program by an Unknown publisher, check the box stating that you understand and press "Run".
+When asked if you want to run a program by an unknown publisher, check the box indicating that you understand the risks and press "Run".
+An example is seen in
+Figure 3.5j.

+**Figure 3.5j: Respond to Warning**

 |tn_IPMIaccept.png|

 .. |tn_IPMIaccept.png| image:: images/tn_IPMIaccept.png

-When prompted that the connection is untrusted, press "Continue".
+When prompted that the connection is untrusted, as seen in Figure 3.5k, press "Continue".

+**Figure 3.5k: Continue Through this Screen**

 |tn_IPMIcontinue.png|

 .. |tn_IPMIcontinue.png| image:: images/tn_IPMIcontinue.png

-Once the Out-of-Band console opens, you can control your TrueNAS appliance as though you?re using a keyboard and monitor connected directly to it.
-You may now configure your network connection in order to access the TrueNAS Web User Interface.
+Once the out-of-band console opens, you can control the TrueNAS® Storage Appliance as if you were using a directly-connected keyboard and monitor.

 .. index:: Console Setup Menu
 .. _Console Setup Menu: